 Higher education is increasingly expensive and colleges offer a local and more cost-effective solution, with a range of courses and growing student numbers.
-At University Centre Stamford we pride ourselves on our personal and supportive approach and the high quality of our higher education courses.
+At Higher Education Centre Stamford we pride ourselves on our personal and supportive approach and the high quality of our higher education courses.
 I’d like to congratulate all of our higher education students on their superb achievements.’

 Amelia-Rose Hughes (AGE), previously joined New College Stamford to student Health and Social Care and returned to the centre to study the Foundation Degree in Applied Studies (Early Childhood).
 Since completing her course in May, Amelia has been offered a role as a Special Educational Needs (SEN) Manager.

 Classmate, Gemma Scullion was also previously a Childcare student at New College Stamford before gaining employment at a local private primary school.
 During studying her Foundation Degree in Applied Studies (Early Childhood) Gemma was been offered a managerial position at the school with responsibility for a chain of nurseries.
 Thanks to her Foundation Degree, Gemma has just been offered a non-qualified teacher’s post at a primary school whilst she completes her BA (Hons) top up year and QTS teaching qualification.